iambaangkok/RootAI/README.md

 - Press Q in game-end state --- quit game

 ## Technical
+### The AI agent
+The AI agent uses Monte Carlo Tree Search (MCTS) to simulate into to future and pick the "best" possible action at the current game state.

 ### Action generation
 Each action generation sequence corresponds to a 5 digit-number.
 - Digit 0: faction = 1 (Marquise) | 2 (Eyrie) | 9 (Neutral)